bao-project/bao-demos/README.md

 ## B) Follow the step-by-step guide

-As an alternative we provide a step-by-step guide you can follow to build all the necessary software and deploy it to your target platform.
+As an alternative, we provide a step-by-step guide that you can follow to build all the necessary software and deploy it to your target platform.

 ### B.1) Setup ARCH manually

-Setup the *ARCH* environment variable manually according to the tables [Appendix I](#Appendix-I).
-For example, for the ZCU102 plataform:
+Setup the *ARCH* environment variable manually according to [Appendix I](#Appendix-I).
+For example, for the ZCU102 platform:

 ```
 export ARCH=aarch64
 ```

-### B.1) Create working directory
+### B.2) Create working directory

-Create the working directories where you'll place the needed source code and final images:
+Create the working directories where you'll place the source code and final images:

 ```